JeffreyBenjaminBrown/hode/docs/hash/the-hash-language.md

 For instance, `/find bob` will display the `Expr` "bob", if it is present.
 This is good for two things: determining whether it's in the database, and finding its address.

-### Query for a Hash expression by preceding it with the word /hash
+### Query for a Hash expression by preceding it with /hash (or /h)

-For instance, `/find /hash bob #processed alice` will search for and return the `Expr` "bob #processed alice".
+For instance, `/find /hash bob #processed alice` will search for and return the `Expr` "bob #processed alice", if it is present.

 ### Query for everything using _